carlinhoshk/website/src/content/blog/cloud-development-environment-adoption-stories-shares-io.md

 **Pauline**: Awesome.
 Well, thank you so much for joining us today.
 It was an absolute pleasure.
 I hope that everyone who's tuning in was inspired to give Gitpod and CDEs a go.
 <br/>
 <br/>

-Just for information, we have two offerings that you can get started with today.
-We have Gitpod Cloud, and that is hosted and managed by us.
-We also have Gitpod Dedicated, and that is hosted by you and managed by us.
-You can find out more on our website at [www.gitpod.io](https://www.gitpod.io).

 If you want to continue the conversation on Cloud Development Environment adoption, or if you have any questions about using Gitpod, feel free to come join our Gitpod community over at [www.gitpod.io/chat](https://www.gitpod.io/chat) or [try Gitpod for free](https://gitpod.io/login).